OWH-projects/python-training/README.md

 # Python!
-##OWH brown-bag sessions 2015: Bringing some order to the chaos with Python
+Bring order to the chaos

 ###Some things we use Python for
 <ul>